AStefankiv/writing/how_to_order_tasks_after_a_long_day_at_work.md

 In this post, we’ll show you how to plan your after-work time effectively: what to start with and which tasks to do last, how to boost energy, improve focus, and eliminate distractions.

+## What is "Evening Productivity", and Why It Matters
+Evening productivity simply means using the hours after work with intention instead of having them disappear.
+Whether you're studying foa certification, searching for a new job, or maintaining your fitness, evenings are a hidden block of time—about five hours a day on weekdays and much more on weekends.
+Used wisely, they add up to nearly 50 hours each week.

 How to [Task]
 This section should make up the bulk of the writing in your blog post.
 It’s enormously important for each step to have its own section header for optimal organization, clarity for the reader, and search engine optimization.
 Additionally, breaking instructions up by sections also lets you include visual aids for each step as needed in the form of a GIF, image, or video.